rcy222/PDF-Analytics/README.md

 ### Information Inputs

   1. URLs and/or file directories in csv format
-  2. A `link.csv` file containing a list of files or URL expected to exist in each repository.
+  2. A `Link.csv` file containing a list of files or URL expected to exist in each repository.

 ### Information Outputs
   1. A command prompt output containing the results of the word counts and top 10 words.